-EQUITY COMPENSATION IN PLAN INFO JRIV IAHON Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options Weighted- Average Exercise Price of Outstanding Options Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Security Holders (1) 674,896 \$ 16.16 (3) Equity Compensation Plans Not Approved by Security Holders (2) 109,900 \$ 15.15 156,640 Total 784,796 \$ 16.01
+Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options i Ol Veighted- Average Exercise Price of utstanding Options Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans(3) Equity Compensation Plans Approved by Security Holders (1) 567,896 \$ 16.06 Variable Equity Compensation Plans Not Approved by Security Holders (2) 75,400 \$ 14.81 156,640 Total 643,296 \$ 15.91

-- (1) These plans include the 2001 Plan, under which shares of the Company's Class A Common Stock may be issued, and the Long Term Incentive Plan, under which restricted shares of the Company's Class A and Class B Common Stock may be issued, and the 2005 Outside Directors Equity Award Plan, under which shares of the Company's Class A Common Stock may be issued.
-See "- Elements of Compensation Plans", "- Stock Award Plan", and "Director Compensation Arrangements" for a further description of these plans.
+(1) These plans include the 2001 Plan, under which shares of the Company's Class A Common Stock may be issued, and the Long Term Incentive Plan, under which restricted shares of the Company's Class A and Class B Common Stock may be issued, and the 2005 Outside Directors Equity Award Plan, under which shares of the Company's Class A common Stock may be issued. and the 2005 Outside Directors Equity Award Plan, under which shares of the Company's Class A common Stock may be issued.
+See " - Elements of Compensation Plans", " - Stock Award Plan", and "Director Compensation Arrangements" for a further description of these plans.
 Also includes the Company's incentive stock option plan, which was replaced by the 2001 Plan.
-Stock options are no longer issued under this plan. - (2) The Company's 1996 Directors' Stock Option Plan and 2000 Nonstatutory Stock Option Plan are the only equity compensation plans which have not been approved by security holders.
-However, both of these plans have been replaced by other equity plans, the 1996 Directors' Stock Option Plan by the 2005 Outside Directors Equity Award Plan and the 2000 Nonstatutory Stock Option Plan by the 2001 Plan, and stock options are no longer issued under these plan (options have not been issued under the 1996 Directors' Stock Option Plan since 2004 or under the 2000 Nonstatutory Stock Option Plan since 2000).
-Under these stock option plans, directors (in the case of the 1996 Directors' Stock Option Plan) and employees (in the case of the 2000 Nonstatutory Stock Option Plan) received grants of nonstatutory options (i.e., options not intended to qualify for special tax treatment under the Internal Revenue Code) to purchase shares of the Company's Class A Common Stock.
-Options were granted only at exercise prices which were equal to the market value of the Class A Common Stock on the date of grant.
+Stock options are no longer issued under this plan.

+(2) The Company's 1996 Directors' Stock Option Plan and 2000 Nonstatutory Stock Option Plan are the only equity compensation plans that have not been approved by security holders.
+However, both of these plans have been replaced by other equity plans - the 1996 Directors' Stock Option Plan by the 2005 Outside Directors Equity Award Plan and the 2000 Nonstatutory Stock Option Plan by the 2001 Plan, and stock options are no longer issued under these plans (options have not been issued under the 1996 Directors' Stock Option Plan since 2004 or under the 2000 Nonstatutory Stock Option Plan since 2000.
+Under these stock option plans, directors (in the case of the 1996 Directors' Stock Option Plan) and employees (in the case of the 2000 Nonstatutory Stock Option Plan) received grants of nonstatutory options (i.e., options not intended to qualify for special tax treatment under the Internal Revenue Code) to purchase shares of the

+Company's Class A Common Stock.
+Options were granted only at exercise prices that were equal to the market value of the Class A Common Stock on the date of grant.
 Options must be exercised within ten years after their grant date.
-The shares of Class A Common Stock subject to each of these stock option plans have been registered under the Act.
+The shares of Class A Common Stock subject to each of these stock option plans have been registered under the Securities Act of 1933.